Summer School for Girls

 For years, those girls who loved Culver's outstanding equestrian program had a difficult decision to make during their final summer: "should I give up riding to be more competitive for unit and staff leadership positions?"

 Like the boys' Troop, those young ladies who opt for Deck 7 are required to take a double-period of horsemanship during the entire six weeks of camp.
 Any girl can sign up for horsemanship classes, regardless of which Deck they are assigned – but only Deck 7 girls will be eligible to ride in the parades and participate in the Girls' Troop Hike.
-Other than the horsemanship component, Deck 7 will be fully integrated with all Decks in other Girls School activities.
+Other than the horsemanship component, Deck 7 is fully integrated with all Decks in other Girls School activities.

 BEST OF ALL WORLDS